tensorflow/tfjs/README.md

 ## Getting started

-Let's add a scalar value to a 1D Tensor.
+Let's add a scalar value to a vector.
 TensorFlow.js supports _broadcasting_ the value of scalar over all the elements in the tensor.

 ```js